Read: Biothreat Preparedness – Less Talking, More Doing, by Catherine Feinman

 The views expressed in this article are those of the author and do not necessarily represent the position or policy of Gryphon Scientific, LLC.

-Patrick P. Rose, a senior analyst at Gryphon Scientific, holds a Ph.D. in infectious diseases and is a subject matter expert on national security issues related to public health security.
+Patrick P. Rose, director for pandemic and catastrophic preparedness at the National Association of County and City Health Officials, holds a Ph.D. in infectious diseases and is a subject matter expert on national security issues related to public health security.
 He works with federal and local stakeholders to address requirements and gaps that produce vulnerabilities in public health security.
 In addition, he supports efforts domestically and internationally in the field and at the policy level to reduce the proliferation of biological weapons and to increase public health security awareness.
 These efforts include promoting greater engagement in the Global Health Security Agenda.
 He is an alumnus of the Emerging Leaders in Biosecurity Initiative and serves as an adjunct assistant professor at the University of Maryland Department of Epidemiology and Public Health.